 - Certification as a USPAP instructor; OR hold a recognizable appraiser designation and are approved to teach courses to obtain that designation

-- Willing and able to perform at least 32 hours in a year of in person mentorship sessions
+- Willing and able to perform at least 32 hours in a year of in-person or video conference mentorship sessions.

-- Include a letter on your professional letterhead addressed to the Board and submit to the attention of the Mentorship Program Coordinator
+- Write a cover letter on professional letterhead addressed to the Board and send to the attention of the Mentorship Program Coordinator along with your completed application.

 - Upon appointment, the Chair will sign the applicant’s executed Mentor Appointment Agreement and inform the applicant.